jcoliz/AzDeploy.Bicep/Compute/README.md

 }
 ```

+1. Copy the file `vm-win-arm.parameters.template.json` to `vm-win-arm.parameters.json`
+2. Edit the file with your desired admin username and password, and potentially other configuration changes you'd like to make
-With that set up, you can include that parameters file in your deployment
+3. Include the parameters file in your deployment:
-command:

 ```powershell
 az deployment group create --name "Deploy-$(Get-Random)" --resource-group $env:RESOURCEGROUP --template-file .\vm-win-arm.bicep --parameters .\azuredeploy.parameters.json